 (work.)
 A version of this post first ran in the Saporta Report’s leadership blog: “Atlanta Holds the Key to Dramatically Increase Needed Greenspace.”
-It describes how the City of Atlanta’s reforested Honor Farm could jumpstart a much larger park proposal called the South River Forest.
+It describes how the City of Atlanta’s reforested Prison Farm could jumpstart a much larger park proposal called the South River Forest.
 First proposed in the Atlanta City Design, this expansive idea is now the focus of Sixpitch’s work with The Nature Conservancy.

 Atlanta Holds the Key.